Viterbo Lazio, Italy Travel Guide

 For a true immersion, spend significant time exploring San Pellegrino on foot.

-Wear shoes with good grip and consider taking a break at one of the quarter's small cafes.
+Wear shoes with good grip and consider taking a break at a single one of the quarter's little cafes.